 Prohibited student actions include, but are not limited to:

 - Harassment or sexual misconduct.
-The Harassment and Sexual Misconduct Board responds to complaints.
+The Sexual Misconduct Board responds to complaints.

 - Theft of property or services; willful possession of stolen property.

-- Intentionally or recklessly damaging personal or College property.
+- Intentionally or recklessly damaging private, public, or College property.